 - You’ll notice disturbing patterns in the surface area

-Watch this video for a detail knowledge on priming over cabinets:
+Watch this video for detailed knowledge of priming over cabinets:

 Frequently Asked Questions – FAQ